On The First Day Of Spring

 Cornus sanguinea ‘Magic Flame’

-The Winter Garden seemed the best place to start.
+The Winter Garden seemed the best place to start, there would still be plenty to see.

 In many areas of the garden they are planted in drifts with snowdrops.
 I must do more of that here.
 It’s lovely.